Despite being banned from use in South Australia for many years, asbestos remains an ongoing threat to public health. There are two types of asbestos:

 Class A work must be inspected and cleared by an independent licensed asbestos assessor.
 Class B work may be inspected and cleared by an independent competent person.

-Refer to pages 18-21 of the Code for more information.
+Refer to pages 18-21 of the Code of Practice: How to safely remove asbestos for more information.

-NOTE: Page 19 of the Code says that air monitoring is not required when removing more than 10m2 of non-friable asbestos.
-This is not the case in South Australia.
-Air monitoring is required in South Australia when removing friable asbestos and designated quantities of non-friable asbestos.
+NOTE: Page 19 of the Code states that air monitoring is not required when removing more than 10m² of non-friable asbestos.
+This is not the case in South Australia and it remains a requirement for air monitoring to be conducted for all licensed asbestos removals.